MargoN113/FixIt/README.md

 ```

 ## Running the project
+**Open a new terminal**.
 There are two possibilities to run the backend:
 ##### 1. You can use Maven:
 Type this command in the terminal:
 ```bash